frommelmak/vpncwebctl/README.md

 ##Description

-Assuming that you have the Cisco VPN client already instaled in your VPN gateway server, this tool provides you a web interface allowing you to control your client remotely.
+Assuming that you have the Cisco VPN client already installed in your VPN gateway server, this tool provides you a web interface allowing you to control your client remotely.

 Basically with this tool you'll be able to: start and stop the Cisco client and see the VPN connection status.